pauldmccarthy/dotfiles/README.md

 ## Emacs configuration

+Emacs >= 26.x is required.
 Emacs is configured primarily for Python development.
 Standard Emacs key bindings are used for most things, except where overridden below.

 ### Window management